mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 This was compounded by a decreased need to undertake complex queries using multiple coding schema (next section).

+##### S2a Theory on thematic analysis and video coding

+Thematic analysis is commonly done in stages, each revision building on insights of the previous one.

+While grounded analysis involves starting with no preset themes, the kind of analysis I undertook began with some themes that had emerged from interviews with practitioners and subsequent research which is summarised in the literature of  Chapter 2.
+This decision was guided by x, who said y.

+The advantage of using a coding software like Nvivo is the possibilities to compare and contrast different coding schema using coding comparison queries.
+These queries within Nvivio are a potential powerful tool to identify x and y.

+Summary of thematic analysis - https://www.plymouth.ac.uk/uploads/production/document/path/18/18247/Kiger_and_Varpio__2020__Thematic_analysis_of_qualitative_data_AMEE_Guide_No_131.pdf

+Search this for keywords and find relevant journal articles.

 #### s2b Change of direction away from close thematic analysis

+I began clustering of potential themes for analysis using 10 selected sessions and transcribing them.

-The process of initial clustering at s1 had helped to get closer to the data and to :
+The process of initial clustering helped to get closer to the data and to :

 - start identify to  thematic analysis of the stages of design with other learning models
 - to identify roles through repeated patterns of interactions, and contrast to Barron's work